 Always listen to your artist.
-Not your mailman, not your Uncle Joe, not your friend.
+Not your mailman, not the internet, not your Uncle Joe, not your friend.
 Regardless of anything you may have done in the past, I ask that you follow my instructions.
 I know what heals my tattoos, as well as what is recommended by the Oregon Health Department.

-3. In the morning, WASH YOUR HANDS, remove the bandage, and wash the tattoo gently with warm water and unscented Dr Bronners soap only (No body wash, no antibacterial soap, no Tea Tree Oil soap, nothing with added fragrance or color) Wash well, make sure any blood or goo is gone.
+- In the morning, WASH YOUR HANDS, remove the bandage, and wash the tattoo BY HAND (no washcloths) with warm water and unscented Dr Bronners soap only (No body wash, no antibacterial soap, no Tea Tree Oil soap, nothing with added fragrance or color) Wash well, make sure any blood, goo or anything shiny is gone.
 Pat dry with a clean paper towel.
 DO NOT RE-BANDAGE the tattoo.
 Leave it open to the air all day

-- DO NOT use Bacitracin, Neosporin, Vaseline, Aquaphor, A&D ointment or anything that is ointment, thick, or sits on the surface of the skin.
+- DO NOT use Bacitracin, Neosporin, Vaseline, Aquaphor, A&D ointment, or anything that is thick, or sits on the surface of the skin.
 Avoid any commercial “tattoo aftercare products”.

-- DO NOT expose your new tattoo to direct sunlight for 7-10 days, or until healed.
+- DO NOT expose your new tattoo to direct sunlight for 7-10 days, or until its done peeling.

-9. DO NOT soak in a tub, sauna, steam room, hot tub, or go swimming while your tattoo is healing.
+- DO NOT soak in a tub, sauna, jacuzzi, hot tub, or go swimming while your tattoo is healing.
 Showers are fine.
 Try not to let the shower hit your tattoo directly.
 Doing so can knock off flakes and scabs before they are ready.

-10. DO NOT let clothing irritate your new tattoo.
-Cotton clothing is better than synthetics.
+- DO NOT let clothing, or anything else, irritate your new tattoo.
+Clean, cotton clothing is better than synthetics.
 Loose clothing better than tight clothing.

-11. DO NOT RUB OR PICK at the healing tattoo, as tempting as it may be.
+- DO NOT RUB OR PICK at the healing tattoo, as tempting as it may be.
 DO NOT TRY AND SCRUB THE PEELING SKIN OFF IN THE SHOWER.
 Loss of color and/or infection can occur.
 It is important that the thin, tiny scab stay on as long as possible during the healing process.
 Your body will complete this process all by itself.
 Do not help the peeling process!
-For itching, use lotion, or slap the tattoo.
+For itching, use lotion, a cold pack, or slap the tattoo.

-12. DO use 30+ SPF sunblock after the tattoo is healed, for the rest of its life and your life.
+- DO use 50+ SPF sunblock AFTER the tattoo is healed, for the rest of its life and your life.
 Clear Zinc is a good option.
 Extreme sun and exposure over the years can, and will, fade your tattoo.

 *please note: It is normal to lose approximately 1/3 of the color in the first few days.
 A percentage of the ink is in the outer layer of skin, and will slough off in about a week following treatment.
 Some clients do not lose 1/3 of the color, some lose more.
 Remember that everyone is different.